dsubbu01/aa/PITCHME.md

 ##### Where is our opportunity?
 @snapend
 @snap[east span-48 text-center text-05]
+- DXC has many years worth of experience in providing analytics services to its large client base and constantly keeps track of emerging trends around this area
+- DXC's clients trust DXC for their knowledge in this field
+- According to Gartner
-DXC has many years worth of experience in providing analytics services to its large client base and its clients trust DXC for their knowledge in this area.
-DXC also keeps track of emerging trends.
-According to Gartner, *Augmented Analytics is the future of Data Analytics* and indicates that *by 2020, automation of data science tasks will enable citizen data scientists to produce a higher volume of advanced analysis than specialized data scientists* and *by 2025, a scarcity of data scientists will no longer hinder the adoption of data science and machine learning in organizations*
+  - *Augmented Analytics is the future of Data Analytics*
+  - *By 2020, automation of data science tasks will enable citizen data scientists to produce a higher volume of advanced analysis than specialized data scientists
+  - By 2025, a scarcity of data scientists will no longer hinder the adoption of data science and machine learning in organizations*
 @snapend

 ---?color=linear-gradient(80deg, black 50%, white 50%)